nbrandaleone/what-is-a-container/lnl-container.md

 ---
 # Namespaces

+*CGROUP* - limit cpu/memory for a group of processes.
 *MNT*: It allows a process to have its own filesystem.
 *PID*: The pid namespace gives a process its own view of /proc.
 *NET*: Isolated network stack.